getporter/porter/docs/content/quickstart.md

   ```

-## Upgrade the bundle
+## Run the upgrade instructions from the bundle

-If a bundle is updated and you want to install a later version, you can update the bundle using `porter upgrade`.
+To run the upgrade instructions from the bundle, use `porter upgrade`.

 ```
-porter upgrade --tag getporter/porter-hello:v0.1.1
+porter upgrade
 ```

 Sample Output: